aibatchelor22/dubstech-2020/README.md

-# Project Title
+# Retail Sales Data Analysis and Forecasting

 We analyzed retail sales data from an Australian fruit and vegetable retailer ande created models to forecast sales for 12 weeks (~3 months) into the future.
 The models included total sales, and sales for the top five selling categories, based on average annual sales.
-The top five categories included Tomatoes, Citrus, Apples, Potatoes, and ìOther Vegies.î  We aggregated total sales for each category (or the grand total sales) over weekly periods.
+The top five categories included Tomatoes, Citrus, Apples, Potatoes, and ‚ÄúOther Vegies.‚Äù  We aggregated total sales for each category (or the grand total sales) over weekly periods.